angular/angular/docs/DEVELOPER.md

 where `$ANGULAR_PATH` is an environment variable of the absolute path of your Angular directory.

-## Linting/verifying your source code
+## Linting/verifying your Source Code

 You can check that your code is properly formatted and adheres to coding style by running: